RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

 In order to trace networking and data transaction, we will call the Inventory service via `curl` commands via CodeReady Workspaces **Terminal**:
+Be sure to use your route URL of Inventory.

 `curl http://inventory-quarkus-userXX-inventory.apps.seoul-7b68.openshiftworkshop.com/services/inventory/165613 ; echo`